cmoshy/Make-The-Fake/README.md

 # How to Play

-To play, walk up to the green capsul shaped object on the screen with the bouncing 'quest' icon above its head.
+To play, walk up to the green capsule shaped object on the screen with the bouncing 'quest' icon above its head.

 IF YOU SEE A BOUNCING QUEST ICON IT MEANS YOU CAN ACCEPT A QUEST
-  - click on the green capsul
+  - click on the green capsule
   - click on the main dialogue directly
   - click exit or accept at any time or when prompted

 - complete the quests
 - first three are currently available

-IF YOU HAVE COMPLETED THE QUEST, GO BACK TO THE GREEN 'CAPSUL' AND CLICK ON IT AGAIN
+IF YOU HAVE COMPLETED THE QUEST, GO BACK TO THE GREEN 'capsule' AND CLICK ON IT AGAIN
   - it should guide you to the next quest